Subject Codes Committee Charter (2025)

 Deliverables

-• Meet on a monthly schedule to review a planned set of subject categories that include ART; ARCHITECTURE; BODY, MIND & SPIRIT; COOKING; HEALTH & FITNESS; and PHOTOGRAPHY
+Meet on a monthly schedule to review a planned set of subject categories that include GARDENING, NATURE, LAW, BODY, MIND & SPIRIT, and PHILOSOPHY.

 Blockers